-“Ghosts you say” Gazing at the both of us “You asked are there any ghosts here…” She laughs under her breath and continues.
+“Ghosts you say,” gazing at the both of us in turn.
+“You asked are there any ghosts here…” She laughed under her breath and continued.

 This is where the church brought people who were dying.
-Now the thing is like this, when they died, they did not want to carry the bodies through the street to the graveyard…So here’s what they did.
-They built a tunnel.”
+Now the thing is when they died, they did not want to carry the bodies through the street to the graveyard…Afraid of spreading the disease even further…So they built a tunnel.”

 Sarah and I were listening intently to every word.
 Our minds filled with gruesome imagery.

 “Now the thing is…some of those dead died in misery.
 And on certain nights, you can often hear them still crying and wailing in torment…Even the tunnel itself is still there.
 We have a basement behind the kitchen.
 It’s part of the original structure.
 And our dog refuses to go down there!”